karan469/Smart-Filter/README.md

 > This model is created using 510 images with 1600 instances on faces in the [dataset](https://www.kaggle.com/dataturks/face-detection-in-images)
 > Thus, the learning is not as rigorous as it could be.
 But I have achieved an **F1 score of 0.702** which was good enough.
 > Insert model quality metrics.
-> Insert code snippet here.
+Insert code snippet.

 Image 1             |  Image 2
 :-------------------------:|:-------------------------: